semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 ## auto_cancel {#auto-cancel}

-Sets an strategy for auto-canceling pipelines in a queue when a new pipeline appears.
+Sets a strategy for auto-canceling pipelines in a queue when a new pipeline appears.
 Two values are supported:

 - [`running`](#running-in-auto-cancel)
 - [`queued`](#queued-in-auto-cancel)